 This time of year comes with so much fun – adorable trick-or-treaters, friends together around Thanksgiving dinners, and the magic of the holidays.
 But with the good comes the bad.
 The cold weather and bitter temperatures can cause a whole mess of plumbing problems.
-Broad Ripple Service Experts Heating & Air Conditioning is here with a couple preventative measures to help you lower your chance of encountering these common winter plumbing problems.
+Broad Ripple Service Experts is here with a couple preventative measures to help you lower your chance of encountering these common winter plumbing problems.

 Frozen pipes are a common plumbing problem for Indianapolis.
 This commonly happens when high water pressure in the main water pipe unites with freezing temperatures.
 To help avoid this plumbing problem, leave a faucet slightly open to allow water to continually flow through.
 If you do find a frozen pipe, shut off the main water supply to keep the pipe from rupturing.
-Try thawing the frozen area of the pipe with heated water and if that fails, give Broad Ripple Service Experts Heating & Air Conditioning a call and we’ll send one of our qualified plumbers out to inspect the issue.
+Try thawing the frozen area of the pipe with heated water and if that fails, give Broad Ripple Service Experts a call and we’ll send one of our qualified plumbers out to inspect the issue.

 Broken Water Line

 A crack or break in your water piping could cause major damage to your home.
 Water piping leaks or breaks are typically because of a frozen garden hose.
 If you leave your hose connected to your water spout after a freeze, the ice inside can cause pressure to build up in your home’s water pipes and cause a leak or a break.
 To prevent this situation, ensure your garden hoses are drained and disconnected before freezing temperatures set in.